 Reasons Why Grandparents Might Seek Custody of Their Grandchildren

-Unfortunately, parents’ lives can become complicated for various reasons, which requires grandparents to step in and care for the children.
+Unfortunately, parents’ lives can become complicated for various reasons, which require grandparents to step in and care for the children.
 Grandparents typically seek custody of their grandchildren when:

 - A parent has died;